-In June, the Executive Program Committee Chair and Chair Elect will visit the AAA office to populate the Annual Meeting program in the following order, until the program is full –
+In August, the Executive Program Committee Chair and Chair Elect will visit the AAA office to populate the Annual Meeting program in the following order, until the program is full:

 - 1st priority: Sessions awarded Executive Session designation by the Executive Program Committee

 - 2nd priority: Sessions granted Invited and Cosponsored designations by Section Program Chairs